stleary/JSON-java/README.md

 * Numbers out of range for `Double` or `Long` are parsed as strings

 Recent pull requests added a new method `putAll` on the JSONArray.
-The `putAll` method works similarly as other `put` mehtods in that it does not call `JSONObject.wrap` for items added.
+The `putAll` method works similarly to other `put` methods in that it does not call `JSONObject.wrap` for items added.
 This can lead to inconsistent object representation in JSONArray structures.

 For example, code like this will create a mixed JSONArray, some items wrapped, others